 The obvious difficulty might be: but surely it's always moral to not use the work and pay nothing, and if the only difference between a moral course of action and the one in question is that someone benefits, how can that be considered theft?
 But here's the insight: if the work isn't worth anything to you, then you wouldn't have been asking this question anyway since the value you're obliged to pay is zero.
 If the work is worth something to you, then by definition the alternative to freeloading would have been paying that amount to use it, not not using it.

 Any other form of non-scarce good would be the same way: using someone's artwork, for example.
-It's worth noting that using someone's artistic or intellectual property without paying them but with credit and in a way that doesn't devalue the product they're selling (such as posting music from a movie on Youtube) is generally of substantial benefit to the artist, since it gives them publicity - and therefore more fans - at no cost to them.
+It's worth noting that using someone's artistic or intellectual property without paying them but with credit and in a way that doesn't devalue the product they're selling (such as posting music from a movie on Youtube) is generally of substantial benefit to the artist, since it gives them publicity at no cost to them.
 A lot of people who are stingy about copyright of their works overlook that and think they're being stolen from when they're actually being helped.

 Trespassing isn't the crime you think it is¶

-Privacy in one's home is 100% legitimate; entering someone's home without their permission is forcing your presence on them and in a particularly upsetting way at that.
+Entering someone's home without their permission is forcing your presence on them.
 (It's also worth considering in the house case that just by opening the door you probably waste some money on air conditioning or heating or let bugs in.)
-However, since you can only violate someone's consent by causing them some unwanted experience, being on someone else's land but not in their house or in their immediate yard is generally not a crime because it won't cause them any disturbance, and insofar as it does it's probably such a tiny one that they're literally better off letting it slide than extracting all the restitution they can for your unintentional disturbance.
+However, since you can only violate someone by causing them an experience, being on someone else's land but not in their house or in their immediate yard is generally not a crime because it won't cause them any disturbance.
 If it does happen to cause a significant disturbance by some unfortunate combination of circumstances then you can make restitution.
 There's no need for any hostility because there's no sin.

-This consequence may seem instinctively repulsive to you.
-Therefore, I'll give another intuitive reason why you should reconsider.
-Suppose you live in a small circle of land, less than an acre, and all the rest of the world is 'owned' by other people who don't allow anyone on their land, so you can't leave your area.
-You are therefore in prison, are you not?
-Where do the landowners get the right to keep you there?
-Even if imprisonment were a valid punishment (it's not), you aren't a criminal.
+This consequence may seem instinctively repulsive to many, so I'll give another intuitive reason why you should reconsider: the "encirclement" problem.
+Suppose you live in a small circle of land, less than an acre, and all the rest of the world is "owned" by other people who don't allow anyone on their land, so you can't leave your area.
+Would the "owners" of the surrounding land be justified in keeping keep you in the circle?
 Does your conscience really tell you that you wouldn't have the right to trespass?

 Sub-ownership is when a person owns something, but gives control over it to someone else for the foreseeable future.
 The "child owner" has full ownership of it for the purposes of conflicts with third parties, but the "parent owner" still has full ownership over it when conflicted with the child owner.